RefurbishedCommodore/Peripherals/Disk Drives/Commodore 1541/Assy 250442/PCB No 251830 REV A/Ser.No. HB5 029916/README.md

 ## Installing the drive ROM switch

-A nice, and important, feature with the Dolphin DOS3 (DD3) is that it can both run the DD3 ROM Kernal and the standard Commodore 1541 ROM Kernal.
-To switch between these two ROM Kernals a selector jumper on the PCB can be OPEN/CLOSED to select which of these the drive will use.
-In OPEN position the DD3 ROM is selected, and in CLOSED position the Commodore 1541 ROM is selected.
+A nice, and important, feature of Dolphin DOS 3 (DD3) is that it can run both the DD3 ROM Kernal and the standard Commodore 1541 ROM Kernal.
+Switching between these two ROMs is normally done using a selector jumper on the PCB.
+When the jumper is open, the DD3 ROM is selected; when it is closed, the standard Commodore 1541 ROM is selected.

-To avoid having to open the drive to select which ROM kernal to use a small microswitch is installed.
-The microswitch requires a 6 mm hole to be drilled in the front of the drive (right hand side).
-Two Dupont wires are attached to the jumper and soldered to the switch.
+To avoid having to open the drive each time a different ROM is required, a small microswitch is installed.
+The microswitch requires a 6 mm hole to be drilled in the front of the drive (on the right-hand side).
+Two Dupont wires are connected to the jumper and soldered to the switch.

 <p align="center" float="left">
     <img src="Images/DD3_11.jpeg" alt="Description" width="500">